Tantre Farm CSA Newsletter

 Grate vegetables into a bowl.
 Chop onion, if desired, and add to bowl.
 Toast sesame or sunflower seeds.
 Add when cooled.
 Add olive oil and lemon juice as a salad dressing to suit your taste.
 Be careful of too much liquid.
 The tartness of the lemon should be prominent.
 Serve immediately or marinate for a few hours in the refrigerator.
-Variations: Add grated turnips, lettuce. parsley, etc.
+Variations: Add grated turnips, daikon, cabbage, etc.

 TANTRE FARM OVEN-ROASTED HARVEST VEGETABLES

 **Keep in mind, any combination of the following root vegetables will work.
 Roasted veggies are standard at many Tantre Farm meals.
 Yummy!

 1 c.
 Brussels sprouts, cut in halves

 1/2 lb. unpeeled multi-colored potatoes, cut into chunks if large

 1 c. turnips, cut into chunks

 3-4 Tbs. vegetable or olive oil

 1/2 tsp. salt